NRamp/G-CData/README.md

 Code is well documented to explain the process used.

-codebook.MD included additional transformations included.
+codebook.MD includes additional transformations.
+Other meta-data included in features-info, feature and activity labels are essential.

 Required Outputs generated: